rabbitmq/rabbitmq-tutorials/dotnet/README.md

 to fit your installation) to your `PATH`.

 We're using the command line (start->run cmd.exe) to compile and run the code.
-Alternatively you could use Visual Studio, but due to the nature of examples we prefer the command line.
+Alternatively you could [use Visual Studio](https://github.com/rabbitmq/rabbitmq-tutorials/tree/master/dotnet-visual-studio) and [NuGet package](https://www.nuget.org/packages/RabbitMQ.Client/), but this set of tutorials assumes the command line.

 ### Requirements on Linux